danmorse314/hockeyR/README.md

 ### Future Work

 Getting clean data for games going back to the start of the NHL RTSS era (2007-2008 season) is in the works.
-There are also plans to create a basic expected goals model and perhaps a win probability model that would include xG values for each shot and win probabilities for each play, similar to the expected points model found in the [nflfastR](https://github.com/nflverse/nflfastR) package.
+There are also plans to create a win probability model that would include win probabilities for each play, similar to the win probability model found in the [nflfastR](https://github.com/nflverse/nflfastR) package.
 And of course, scraping the upcoming NHL season and updating the data daily is planned for the 2022-23 season.